 d If a Team Captain is not in agreement with the final score, or does not wish to sign the result card for other reasons, her Team Manager must advise their opponents and both Umpires (who must then print their names on the reverse of the result card), and state reasons for their non-compliance with this regulation and report immediately to the Tournament Referees.

-e In the event that Court Runners are not provided, it is the responsibility of the winning Team’s Scorer to take both result cards to the recorders table after they have been signed by both Scorers and Team Captains.
+e It is the responsibility of each team to take their result cards to the recorders table after they have been signed by both Scorers and Team Captains.

-f In the event of a draw, each Team’s Scorer will take responsibility for taking their card to the

-recorders table.

-g In the event of a team being 'non-competitive' for any reason, their results and those of their opponents will not be included on the master score sheet.
+f In the event of a team being 'non-competitive' for any reason, their results and those of their opponents will not be included on the master score sheet.

-h Match points will be awarded as follows:
+g Match points will be awarded as follows:

 5 points for a win